biosimulations/biosimulations/docs/about/terms.md

 # Terms of service

 ## Permitted usage
 BioSimulations, runBioSimulations, and BioSimulators promote open science by providing the community a central platform for sharing and executing biomodeling projects and simulation tools.
-The public simulation projects, simulation tools, and simulation results available through BioSimulations and BioSimulators are available under the open-source licenses chosen by their owners.
+The public simulation projects, simulation tools, and simulation results available through BioSimulations and BioSimulators are available under the open-source licenses chosen by their contributors.
 These licenses are noted with each resource.
-BioSimulations imposes no additional restrictions on the use of these community-contributed resources beyond those imposed by their owners.
+BioSimulations imposes no additional restrictions on the use of these community-contributed resources beyond those imposed by their contributors.
 These licences describe who can use each resource, for which purposes, and what attribution may be required.

 To publish a simulation tool, execute a simulation project, or publish a simulation project, users must agree to grant BioSimulators, runBioSimulations, and BioSimulators free of charge, a license to store the tool, project, and/or simulation results.

 ## Attribution
 BioSimulations and BioSimulators request attribution (e.g., in publications, services, or products) for use of their simulation projects, simulation tools, and online services in accordance with good scientific practice.
-Please use the citation indicated [here](./citations.md).
+Please use the citations indicated [here](./citations.md).

 ## Privacy policy
 BioSimulations and BioSimulators collect limited personal data.
 Our [privacy policy](./privacy.md) describes how we collect, store, and use this data and who has access to this data.